qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_shape.rst

 The Node-Based Shape Items
 --------------------------

+While arrow and basic shape items offer you simple and predefined geometric item to use, a node-based shape (polygon or polyline) helps you create a custom and more advanced geometric item.
+You can add as many lines or sides as you want to the item and independently and directly interact with each of its vertices.

-To add a node-based shape (polygon or polyline), click the
+To add a node-based shape, click the
 |addNodesShape| :sup:`Add nodes item` icon.
-Then perform a left click to
+Then perform left clicks to
-add a node to your current shape.
+add nodes to your current shape.
 When you're done, a simple right click terminates the shape.
-Customize the appareance in the :guilabel:`Item Properties` tab.
+Customize the appearance in the :guilabel:`Item Properties` tab.

 .. _figure_composer_nodes_shape: